Merchant Credit Card Acceptance Policy

-The University’s credit card program is managed by the Office of Treasury Operations pursuant to applicable state and federal laws and regulations, and the regulations of the payment card industry.
-All credit card collections programs must be registered with the Treasury Office.
-For purposes of this policy, the term credit card includes branded (having credit card logo and not requiring pin input) debit cards unless otherwise indicated.
+The University’s credit card program is managed by the Office of Treasury Operations pursuant to applicable state and federal laws and regulations, and the regulations of the payment card industry (PCI).
+All credit card collection programs must be registered with the Treasury Office.
+For purposes of this policy, the term credit card includes branded debit cards (having credit card logo and not requiring pin input) unless otherwise indicated.

-University departments may accept credit cards for the receipt of payments for transcripts, application fees, housing deposits, miscellaneous charges, conference fees, event tickets, payments in collection and donations.
+University departments may accept credit cards for the payment of tuition deposits, transcripts, application fees, housing deposits, miscellaneous charges, conference fees, event tickets, payments in collection and donations.
 Except as related to the School of Professional and Continuing Studies (PCS) and all Summer Sessions, tuition, room and board, general fees, and technology fees may not be collected by credit card.

 All fees and charges associated with credit card payments are the responsibility of the department collecting the receipts.

-Fordham accepts Visa, MasterCard, Discover and American Express cards only.
+Fordham accepts Visa, MasterCard, Discover and American Express cards.

 Reason for Policy

 Credit card data is high risk confidential information that is protected by state and federal law and Fordham University has a legal obligation to protect it.
 Credit card associations require all merchants to follow protocols entitled Payment Card Industry Data Security Standards (“PCI DSS”), which are designed to prevent cardholder fraud and identity theft.
 PCI DSS is a set of association mandated requirements for the handling of credit card information, classification of merchants and validation of merchant compliance.
 All merchants must comply with PCI DSS before accepting credit cards and must also certify their compliance annually.
 The risks of noncompliance include substantial fines and penalties imposed on the University by the card associations, liability for all financial losses incurred as a result of a security failure, and damage to the University’s reputation.